 are Maintenance Free

-you that the product will require cleaning a couple of times a year to
+you that their products will require cleaning a couple of times a year

 leave the decking

 looking powdery.
 They are

 the finish and kill the mold for a time.
 Green clients should be aware